Monday, May 27, 2024

 a lavender flute

-begin to flower,
+start to flower,

-did you overhear
+did you also feel

 any traces of faith?